sikuli/sikuli/docs/source/region.rst

 		pattern to appear until the specified amount of time has elapsed.
 The default is 3.0 seconds.
 This method is intended for users to override this default setting.
-As such it lets :py:meth:`Region.find` work like `Region.wait`, without being able to set an individual timeout value for a specific find operation.
+As such it lets :py:meth:`Region.find` work like :py:meth:`Region.wait`, without being able to set an individual timeout value for a specific find operation.

 	.. py:method:: getAutoWaitTimeout()

-		Get the current value of the maximum waiting time for all subsequent find operations.
+		Get the current value of the maximum waiting time for	find operations.

 		:return: timeout in seconds